 - Flimsy hose – Although it does its job very well, it is somewhat flimsy and may experience tears and leaks in the long run.

 This pump from PRO BIKE TOOL is one of the most highly rated and is featured by Amazon.
 It comes from the mid-range price spectrum but can easily pass off as a premium product.

 This pump boasts higher volume output with a guaranteed 30% lesser strokes when pumping a tire to 30 PSI.
-The pump is constructed from CNC machined aluminum and is composed of high-quality and precise internals that are built to last.
+The pump is constructed from CNC-machined aluminum and is composed of high-quality and precise internals built to last.

 - Premium build quality – The PRO BIKE TOOL mini pump is made from high-quality aluminum that ensures high durability.
-This is also true for its internals to ensure 100% quality output at all times.
+This is also true for its internals to ensure 100% quality output.

 - Secure frame mount – The pump comes with a frame mount that secures it in place without any rattle.
-A security strap is also added to aid in keeping the pump in place during rough rides.
+A security strap is also added to keep the pump in place during rough rides.

 - Can only be used as a tire pump – Although it boasts higher volume output and also has a higher pressure range, it can only be used for lower PSI tires like a floor pump.
 This tool is not recommended for shock pump use.